Adam Rome

 Adam Ward Rome is an American environmental historian.
 In his book Bulldozer in the Countryside, he examines how the post World War II residential construction boom and its resulting urban sprawl contributed to the rise of the modern environmental movement.

 Life

 Rome graduated from Yale University summa cum laude, studied at Oxford University as a Rhodes Scholar, and earned his Ph.D. from the University of Kansas.

-From 2002 - 2005 he edited Environmental History.
+From 2002 to 2005 he edited Environmental History.

 He is a professor of environment and sustainability at the University at Buffalo.